faseehfs/express-postgres-auth-template/README.md

 # Express

-This is a minimal Express application which demonstrates user authentication.

-> **Note:** Don't forget to run `npm run init-db` to initialize the database.
+Don't forget to run `npm run init-db` to initialize the database.

 ## Project Structure